 S.B.
 No. 1873 amends the Education Code regarding the suspension of students in public schools, specifically addressing in-school and out-of-school suspensions.
-The bill allows principals or administrators to suspend students for conduct outlined in the student code of conduct, with the notable insertion that students may be "subject to an in-school or out-of-school suspension."
-The bill establishes that out-of-school suspensions cannot exceed three school days, while in-school suspensions are not subject to any time limit.
-Additionally, a new provision requires that a school's placement review committee must review a student's in-school suspension at least once every fifteen school days to assess the student's educational progress and determine the appropriateness of continued suspension.
+The bill allows principals or administrators to suspend students for conduct outlined in the student code of conduct, with the new language specifying that students may be "subject to an in-school or out-of-school suspension."
+It establishes that out-of-school suspensions cannot exceed three school days, while in-school suspensions are not subject to any time limit.

 Statutes affected: